 Creating a PlanYour medical information list is a helpful tool for determining whether to evacuate in an emergency and where to go.
 You should also involve your insurance company case manager, if you have one.
 They might be able to arrange hospitalization, if that appears necessary.

-Maintaining Priorities of CareThe patient's routine will be disrupted, so it might not be possible to duplicate all aspects of care during or after an evacuation, no mater how well you prepare.
+Maintaining Priorities of CareThe patient's routine will be disrupted, so it might not be possible to duplicate all aspects of care during or after an evacuation, no matter how well you prepare.
 The patient should understand which elements of their care are vital and which can be compromised, so that sound decisions can be made.
-An example of the latter is administering inhaled medications (given by a metered does inhaler) in place of medications ordinarily give by nebulizer.
+An example of the latter is administering inhaled medications (given by a metered dose inhaler) in place of medications ordinarily given by nebulizer.
 You can also use nonelectric, mechanical devices for assisting in clearing airways and substitute oral antibiotics for inhaled ones.

 General Disaster Preparedness Checklist